 Workers Compensation-Lawyer New Jersey

 Every state has created set of rules for workers compensation.
 These rules are for workers who gets injury at the workplace.
 It is generally known as Workers compensation law.
 However in some cases, due to the negligence of third parties, compensation can also be sought outside of the court.
-A Third party is an another company or person, aside from your employer, who is responsible for your injuries.
+A Third party is a company or person, aside from your employer, who is responsible for your injuries.
 In that case, a worker may have a claim in both workers compensation and against a third party.
 For Example, If a drunk driver hits a worker, then a worker will be able to collect workers’ compensation benefits.
 In addition, a worker can file a personal injury claim naming the drunk driver and her/his auto insurance company.

 This type of claim is applicable in a few situations only.
 You need to discuss your situation with an attorney.
 As a result, an attorney can file a worker’s compensation case on your behalf.
 Talk to us now!